Image Demoireing in RAW and sRGB Domains: Experiments

-SCDM is designed to perform efficient demoiréing on both raw data and sRGB data, with distinct modules incorporated into skip-connections.More specifically, for raw feature demoiréing, we introduce GFM into the skip connection, enabling adaptive differentiation between texture details and moiré patterns through feature gating.
-Similarily, FSM is embeded in SCDM for sRGB moiréd features, leveraging a learnable band stop filter to mitigate moiré patterns in the frequency domain.
+\textbf{2) Ablation study on SCDM.} SCDM is designed to perform effective demoiréing on both RAW and sRGB features.
+More specifically, we introduce GFM for RAW features demoiréing and FSM for sRGB features demoiréing.

 Table~\ref{table:scdm} demonstrates the effectiveness and indispensability of the meticulously designed GFM and FSM integrated within the skip-connections.
-Removing the demoiréing modules on the skip-connections ($S_1$-$S_3$) individually results in varying degrees of performance decline for the model.
-Fig.\ref{fig:ablation_scdm}(b) demonstrates that the model's ability to remove moiré patterns decreases upon removing the GFM and FSM modules.
+Removing the demoiréing modules on the skip-connections ($S_1$-$S_3$) individually result in varying degrees of performance decline of the model.
+For instance, removing both GFM and FSM leads to only 27.00 dB in PSNR.
+Furthermore, Fig.\ref{fig:ablation_scdm}(b) demonstrates that the model's ability to remove moiré patterns decreases upon removing the GFM and FSM modules.
 Furthermore, to assess the specificity of GFM and FSM, we substitute the original modules in $S_4$ and $S_5$, respectively.
-Despite no reduction in the number of parameters, the PSNR decreased by approximately 0.3-0.5dB.
+Despite no reduction in the number of parameters, the PSNR decreases by approximately 0.3-0.5dB.
 Since DCAB is a crucial component module in SCDM, we substitute DCAB with two convolutional layers to confirm its necessity.
 Fig.~\ref{fig:ablation_scdm}(c) showcases more residual moiré patterns and significant color deviation compared to our complete SCDM presented in Fig.\ref{fig:ablation_scdm}(d).